FROM SUSAN CHADWICK, DIRECTOR OF FINANCIAL AID

-There may be a few additional items we need, and if this applies to you we’ll let you know through your application status page (where you check the status of your admission application).
+There may be a few additional items we need, and if this applies to you we’ll let you know through your application portal (where you check the status of your admission application).

 - Create your FSA ID.
 Before you can complete the FAFSA, you need to create an FSA ID.
 This is a username and password that will be used to file and sign your FAFSA, as well as complete federal paperwork for student loans.
 Both the student and at least one parent need to create an individual FSA ID tied to their personal information.
 Each FSA ID will be linked to your legal name, birth date, and social security number.
 You will also need a personal email address.
 DO NOT use an email address linked to your high school!
 You will use this username and email for the next four years (possibly longer if you attend graduate school), and if you lose access to your high school email address after graduation it is extremely difficult to reset your password should you need to do so.

 - Use the correct legal name and social security number.
 This one sounds easy, but it trips up more people than you might think!
 If your last name is hyphenated or appears a certain way on your social security card, it is important that you use your legal name exactly as it appears.
 If you do not, it will cause a big problem.
-If your parent(s) do not have a social security number, use all zeroes or use their tax payer ID.
+If your parent(s) do not have a social security number, use all zeroes.
 Do not make up a number.
 If you make a typo on your social security number, you will not be able to correct this information, you will need to fill out an entirely new application.

 - Have your tax returns ready.
 Ready to fill out the FAFSA and/or the CSS Profile?
 Having your tax return and W2s next to you while completing the forms is CRITICAL to success!
-On both forms, when you click in field to type your answer a helpful hint will appear on the side of your screen.
+On both forms, when you click on a field to type your answer, a helpful hint will appear on the side of your screen.
 This helpful hint will tell you the exact line to reference on your tax return!
 Copy the numbers and you’re well on your way.

 - Don’t leave fields blank.
 Leaving fields blank may cause an error or a delay in processing your application.
 If there is no amount to report, add a zero to ensure clarity and accuracy.